dddomin3/DSPi/README.md

 Installs Raspian to your sd card.

 Feel free to use NOOBS or whatever way you install raspbian.
-This is just what i do! :)
+This is just what I do! :)

 ### **I3:** Making your new pi experience better